Mustang Wanted

-Pavlo Gennadiyovich Ushivets (Ukrainian: Павло Геннадійович Ушивець, Russian: Павел Геннадьевич Ушивец, born 21 January 1987), better known as Mustang Wanted, is a Ukrainian urban climber and Internet celebrity.
+Pavlo Gennadiyovich Ushivets (Ukrainian: Павло Геннадійович Ушивець born 21 January 1987), better known as Mustang Wanted, is a Ukrainian urban climber and Internet celebrity.
 He is known for the high-altitude stunts he performs around the world with little or no safety equipment.

 Biography

 Ushivets was born in Kyiv, Ukraine and identifies as Heorhiy (or Grigory).
 He lives in Kyiv.

+In September 2023, during the Russian invasion of Ukraine, Ushivets revealed on Instagram that he was serving in the Armed Forces of Ukraine in a combat role.

 Urban climbing

 He has climbed Vienna's Votivkirche, Princess Tower in Dubai and Most SNP in Bratislava.On 19–20 August 2014, he climbed Kotelnicheskaya Embankment Building, one of the Seven Sisters (a group of skyscrapers in Moscow designed in the Stalinist style), painted the spire in blue and raised the Ukrainian flag on the top of the building.
 He dedicated the performance to Independence Day of Ukraine (celebrated on 24 August).
 He suggested online that he was willing to be arrested by Russian police in exchange for the release of Ukrainian pilot Nadya Savchenko, who was captured by pro-Russian forces in eastern Ukraine and abducted to Russia.
 He received the 2014 Troublemaker Award for this stunt.